rtk-rs/rt-navi/README.md

 compilation features to select the U-Blox protocol (read down below).
 So `rt-navi` is not compatible with this compilation mode, you have to select the features you are interested one by one.

-Other features
+Other crate features

-- `rtcm`: unlock RTCM frame download (an soon, upload..)
+- `rtcm`: unlocks NTRIP client, RTCM decoding and forwarding.
+You cannot deploy real-time RTK without this option.

 Cross-compilation
 =================